GuideFeatures Overview

 🃏 Cards (Beta)

 Generic workflow entities on boards.
-Not every board entity is a git worktree — support tickets, sales leads, patient records, content pieces.
+Not every board entity is a git branch — support tickets, sales leads, patient records, content pieces.
 Cards are spatial workflow units that an assistant creates and manages via MCP.

 Use when: You want spatial oversight of a non-code workflow, with agents driving state changes.